Here are some quick tips to repairing butane lighters and flint lighters that are not working or sparking

 Cleaning your lighter:

 After cleaning this area, gently blow out any dirt, dust, or tobacco particles .I use canned compressed air.
-Again, please be careful and don't do this when the lighter has a flame.
+Again, please be careful and don't do this when the lighter has a flame or do not blow the compressed air onto the sensitive catalyst coil if your lighter has one .

 Buying a new lighter:

-Please see my Auctions for Vintage Lighters.
+Please see my Auctions/ BUY IT NOW SALES for Vintage Lighters.
 All my lighters have been tested and are working unless noted in the listing description .

 Sparks of Time Vintage Lighters and Collectibles